 “Look at the road!”
 Shoma cautioned me from the passenger seat.
 “We have a kid in the car.”

 “Don’t worry,” I assured her.
 “I am careful.”

 “Ha!
 Careful!”
 I heard the voice of her hopelessness.
 “Then why did you have that accident with the eighteen-wheeler?”

 “It was not an accident Shoma!
 It was just a scratch.
 Besides …”

 “Ok, enough,” she commandeered me.
 “Look at the road please.”

-I do respect her never ending attention of me and I did look at the road.
-But I was also surprised at myself for never once thinking about the river dolphins over all these years.
+I do respect her never ending attention at me and I did look at the road.
+But I was also surprised at myself for never once thinking about the river dolphins over all these years that I have been in this area.
 I never once mused if Malanchi-mashi might have turned into a dolphin somewhere in the rivers of the world.
 She was the one who told me the story of the river dolphins to begin with.
 I know that really does not happen – I am old enough to know that – but somehow the dreams that I once had have since died along the way.
 Maybe the complexities of my modern life have robbed me of my soft senses.
-May be that’s why I have not even wondered what happens to the unlucky heart broken lovers who jump from the Golden Gate bridge to escape the pain of their lives.
-Or I did not dare to dream that there might a jolpori, a river angel, sitting somewhere at the bottom of the bay turning those suffering souls into sea dolphins.
+May be that’s why I have not ever wondered what happens to those unlucky heart broken lovers who jump from the Golden Gate bridge to escape the pain of their lives.
+Or I did not dream that there might a jolpori, a river angel, sitting somewhere at the cold bottom of the bay turning those suffering souls into sea dolphins.
 Nor have I heard any story of that type from anyone around in this land.
-America, as you know, is a new country and the folklores of the white people here have not trickled to us yet – maybe.
+America, as you know, is a new country and the folklores take time to evolve out of the pains and sufferings of the settled population.
+May be that story of the people here have not trickled to us yet – maybe.

 Then one evening, as we watched the television for a while and reminisced about old days, I was at pain to ask Ma about Malanchi-mashi.